 Interested in learning more ?
 Please get in touch with us!

-Grassroot Soccer has three Affiliates: GRS South Africa, GRS Zambia, and GRS Zimbabwe.
+Grassroot Soccer has two Affiliates: GRS South Africa and GRS Zambia.
 All of these Affiliates are locally registered organizations operating in their respective countries, each with a local board of directors and local stewardship.
 Affiliates are the heart of GRS, delivering impact directly in communities where we have been invested for over a decade.
 GRS will continue to develop, research and test innovative products, interventions, and programs in our Affiliate sites to address the most pressing adolescent health issues.

 Grassroot Soccer South Africa (GRS South Africa) is an independent, locally registered non-profit organisation with a South African Board of Directors.
 Grassroot Soccer first began programmes in South Africa in 2006, and has steadily built… Read More